 All recommendations have been reviewed and approved as of July 2018 and will be checked and updated annually.
 If you think there is any incorrect or out-of-date information in this guide please email us at firstname.lastname@example.org.

 The French Riviera has long been one of the world’s most desirable destinations, famed for its limitless sunshine, beautiful scenery, miles of golden beaches and, of course, fantastic food.
 However, with the super yachts of Cannes and the glamour of St Tropez, the Côte d’Azur has also garnered a reputation for being the preserve of the rich and famous, so it’s unlikely to be in most travellers’ minds when considering a budget seaside break.

 But while the international glitterati descend on these well-known centres, French holidaymakers have long been in on a secret, opting for the quieter resorts of Hyères and the Golden Isles.
 By following their example, you’ll escape the crowds and still experience a top-notch gourmet getaway with gorgeous views at a fraction of the price.

-Read our five tips on where to sample the best local cuisine this region has to offer for travellers on a budget:
+Read our four tips on where to sample the best local cuisine this region has to offer for travellers on a budget: